stackhpc/ansible-slurm-appliance/ansible/roles/hpctests/README.md

   be selected to target using this fraction of each node's memory - **CAUTION: see note below**.
 - `hpctests_hpl_arch`: Optional, default 'linux64'.
 Arbitrary architecture name for HPL build.
 HPL is compiled on the first compute node of those selected (see `hpctests_nodes`), so this can be used to create different builds for different types of compute node.
+- `hpctests_cuda_compute_level`: Optional, default '8.0' which is good for A100 and newer.
+Cuda compute level used for gpuburn's compare kernel.
+Check <https://developer.nvidia.com/cuda/GPUs> for compatibility with target hardware.
+- `hpctests_gpuburn_gres`: Optional, all GPUs will be selected if absent. `srun --gres` option: needed on hosts with heterogeneous cards (incl.
+MIG). eg. `gpu:nvidia_h200=2gpu`
+- `hpctests_gpuburn_minutes`: Optional, default 20.
+Duration in minutes of gpuburn's GPU load.

 ---